Renters are feeling the pain of the housing crisis, with record-breaking rental prices making it more difficult than ever to save for a home.

-We considered average rent prices (including year-over-year change), renters insurance premiums, and the share of renters spending 30% or more of their income on rent and utilities.
+We compared 196 of the biggest U.S. metros based on three categories.
+We looked at average rent prices, year-over-year rent changes, and the share of renters spending over 30% of their income on rent and utilities, among 9 total metrics.

 In this article